Overcome Procrastination with EFT-Tapping

 If none resonate, create your own statement.

-Your words carry more emotional charge than mine — and that is what matters.
+Your words carry more emotional weight than mine — and that is what matters.

 How to Tap on Each Statement